Ontario Premier Doug Ford said Canada is at a pivotal moment as its sovereignty and economy are under attack.

 “We’re cutting red tape, keeping taxes and fees low, and helping workers keep more of their hard-earned money.
 We’re doubling down on our more than $223 billion plan to build, which is the largest plan of its kind in Canadian history,” Ford said.

 This plan is to invest in highways, transit, education, health and long-term care.
-He said this will help create jobs and grow Ontario’s economy.
+He said this will help create jobs and grow Ontario’s economy, he said.

 Ford said this is so they have the revenues they need to invest back into the services that Ontario families rely on.